 Wyoming is such a beautiful state.
 While our high mountain prairie and grasslands are quite a sight to behold, it’s no secret that the mountains are what call to most of us.
-Explore three of the most scenic ranges in the state – the Tetons, the Absarokas, and the Big Horns – on this long-weekend trip that’s sure to entice any adventurer.
+Explore three of the most scenic ranges in the state – the Tetons, the Absarokas, and the Big Horns – on this northern

 Looking for the ultimate mountain adventure trip that showcases the best of northern Wyoming?
 Look no further!

-Your trip starts off in the uncomparable Jackson Hole valley.
+Your trip starts off in the incomparable Jackson Hole Valley.